tlylt/roofind/index.md

 <pic src="roofind_persona.png" alt="User Persona" />

 ## User Interview
-Guiding questions to ask to identify problem and validate assumptions:
+To help prepare for initial rounds of user interview, I have listed some guiding questions below to identify problems and validate assumptions:
 - What are the tools and technologies that you use to find a room?
 - What are the some of the typical needs on the room you are looking for?
 - How long do you expect to take to find a room?